 Benefits of STEM Challenges

-- Provide opportunity for hands-on learning.
+- Provide an opportunity for hands-on learning.

 - Mirror real world problems, allowing children to understand how science concepts apply to everyday life.